 The ranges are very wide, a lot can happen in 9 years, but they give you an idea of where the population is.

 4. Average Savings Rate

-If your net worth is equal to assets minus liabilities, assets plays a pretty big role right?
+If your net worth is equal to assets minus liabilities, assets play a pretty big role, right?
 How do you get those assets up without incurring liabilities?
 Saving money!

-The average savings rate of Americans, according to the Bureau of Economic Analysis, is around 5.5% at the time of the original publication in March 2017 (it's since risen to 7.0% in early late 2019, early 2020 – but it spiked during the pandemic).
+The average savings rate of Americans, according to the Federal Reserve Bank of St. Louis, is around 5.5% at the time of the original publication in March 2017 (it's since risen to 7.0% in early late 2019, early 2020 – but it spiked during the pandemic).
 That means for every $100 earned, only $5.50 goes towards things like a savings account, retirement accounts, etc. This is a pre-tax figure, so savings is income minus “outlays” (expenses) and taxes.

 Of course, how much you make matters too.
 The more you make, the more you save…. right?
 Generally, but not necessarily.

 To recap – average is 5.5% but you should adjust for income too.
 31% of all respondents saved 0% and 27% of all respondents saved between 1-5%, but that leaves 41% savings 6%+.

 5. F.T.I.- F&*% This Index